chef/chef-web-docs/chef_master/source/resource.rst

      action :create
    end

-The chef-client will look up the provider for the ``directory`` resource, which happens to be ``Chef::Provider::Directory``, call ``load_current_resource`` to create a ``directory["/tmp/folder"]`` resource, and then, based on the current state of the directory, do the specified action, which in this case is to create a directory called ``/tmp/folder``.
+The Chef Client will look up the provider for the ``directory`` resource, which happens to be ``Chef::Provider::Directory``, call ``load_current_resource`` to create a ``directory["/tmp/folder"]`` resource, and then, based on the current state of the directory, do the specified action, which in this case is to create a directory called ``/tmp/folder``.
 If the directory already exists, nothing will happen.
 If the directory was changed in any way, the resource is marked as updated.

 .. end_tag